What is a Headless Browser: Top 8 Options for 2024 [Pros vs. Cons]

 • Native access to DOM and network layer

-- Excellent developer experience - Limited to Chromium-based browsers for headless execution
+- Excellent developer experience- Limited to Chromium-based browsers for headless execution

-- Automatic waiting and retry mechanisms - Not ideal for cross-domain testing
+- Automatic waiting and retry mechanisms- Not ideal for cross-domain testing

-- Comprehensive test runner UI - JavaScript-only
+- Comprehensive test runner UI- JavaScript-only

 Pro Tip: Cypress shines in component testing scenarios.
 I've found it incredibly efficient for testing React, Vue, and Angular components in isolation, which can significantly speed up the development process.
 While primarily used for testing, Cypress can also be adapted for web scraping tasks, especially when dealing with single-page applications (SPAs) that require complex user interactions.

 For those interested in exploring Cypress for web scraping, our article on Scraping Single Page Applications With Python provides insights that can be adapted to Cypress's JavaScript environment.
+Also check out our full guide on Playwright Vs. Selenium.

 5. chromedp